aricm/ngbrm/Readme.md

 * *gulp* watches and compiles sass file
 * *gulp sass* does a manual compile without watching

-Make sure you do not upload the node_modules via FTP.
+Make sure you do not upload the node_modules via FTP, and always commit/push your changes with descriptive commit messages (unlike mine)